Pirate-MIDI/pirate-midi-docs/docs/index.md

     ---

-    Discover the power of Pirate MIDI's _Device API_ and create third party integrations with DAWs, apps, web pages, plugins, and more
+    Use our _Device API_ and create custom third party integrations with any app or device.

     [:octicons-arrow-right-24: Go To Documentation](/device-api)